mypalmike/mpm62-kb/README.md

 * 2020-09-04 - Probably not final, but first potentially viable schematic.
 * 2020-09-06 - Right-side (more complex) PCB routing complete.
+* 2020-09-30 - (branch) Both sides updated for throughhole solder and expander to simplify wiring.